icgc-argo/argo-docs/docs/data-access/daco/applying.md

 The following outlines a bit more information about some specific application sections:

 ## Section C: Collaborators
 The `Collaborators` section is the only section that is optional to fill out, i.e. you do not need to request access for any Collaborators in order to apply.
-If you do have a team that requires access to ICGC Controlled Data, they are required to be at the same primary affiliation (institution) as the Applicant.
+If you do have a team that requires access to ICGC Controlled Data, **they are required to be at the same primary affiliation (institution) as the Applicant.**

 You do not need to add the Applicant as a Collaborator, the Applicant will always receive controlled data access once an application is approved.
 You only need to add each Collaborator once, and it is required to provide a valid Google or G Suite email address for their data access.

 When you have Collaborators listed on your application, you will see them listed within the Section C table.
-- To add a new Collaborator, click the **Add a Collaborator** button above the table and fill out all of the required fields in the form.
+- To **add** a new Collaborator, click the **Add a Collaborator** button above the table and fill out all of the required fields in the form.
 When you add a Collaborator to an approved application, they will automatically be granted access and will receive an email notification with instructions.
-- To remove a Collaborator, click the **garbage can** icon associated with that Collaborator and confirm this action.
+- To **remove** a Collaborator, click the **garbage can** icon associated with that Collaborator and confirm this action.
+- Before approval, you can **edit** a Collaborator's information by clicking on the **pencil icon** associated with that Collaborator and then editing the form.

 Once the application is approved, the Collaborators will receive an email notifying them that they have been granted access to ICGC Controlled Data.